 - Muscular dystrophies such as Emery-Dreifuss or DNAJB6 myopathy

-- Schwartz-Jampel syndrome, a complicated dwarfism syndrome aka chondrodystrophic myotonia, is due to biallelic perlecan (HSPG2) mutation, with some controversy whether it is considered a true form of myotonia.6,7 The spasms may be treatable with anticonvulsants such as phenytoin or carbamazepine or antiarrhythmics such as mexiletine, procainamide, quinidine or quinine, but the blepharospasm also can benefit from botulinum toxin injection or surgery.
+- Schwartz-Jampel syndrome, a complicated dwarfism syndrome aka chondrodystrophic myotonia, is due to biallelic perlecan (HSPG2) mutation.
+The EMG findings closely resemble neuromyotonia or CRDs.3 The spasms may be treatable with anticonvulsants such as phenytoin or carbamazepine or antiarrhythmics such as mexiletine, procainamide, quinidine or quinine.
+Modalities such as massaging, warming and stretching may be helpful.
+The blepharospasm can benefit from botulinum toxin injection or surgery.

 - Neuromyotonia and axonal neuropathy (NMAN) due to biallelic HINT1 mutation, also treatable with phenytoin or carbamazepine.

-- Cases of severe denervation of any etiology.8
+- Cases of severe denervation of anti-MuSK myasthenia gravis.3,5

 The rest of this article will focus on the true primary myotonic disorders.

-These are both autosomal dominant disorders due to repeat expansion, type 1 having much greater anticipation or worsening in terms of earlier onset and greater severity with each generation.
+Myotonic Dystrophy Type I and II are autosomal dominant disorders caused by expansion of repeat genes.
+Type 1 having much greater anticipation or worsening in terms of earlier onset and greater severity with each generation.
 They affect about 1 in 8,000 people worldwide with DM1 being the most prevalent.
-The repeat expansion is associated with a toxic RNA which interferes with regulation of splicing and transcription most notably of CLCN1, via binding and inactivating muscleblind-like proteins particularly MBNL1.10
+The toxic RNA interferes with regulation of splicing and transcription most notably of CLCN1, via binding and inactivating muscleblind-like proteins particularly MBNL1.11,12

 - Myotonic Dystrophy Type I (DM1) aka Steinert disease

 - Myotonic Dystrophy type II (DM2) aka PROMM (proximal myotonic myopathy)